ivanovsemyon/appointments-typescript/README.md

-Create a .env file in the project root directory and add a base url in REACT_APP_BASE_URL variable
+Create a .env file in the project root folder and add a base url in REACT_APP_BASE_URL variable

 ## Available Scripts